JulienRobberechts/nodejs-test-double-guide/readme.md

 __Mocks__ are just stubs with some awareness of your test.
 Mocks are not the first type of test double to consider.
 Sinon have special objects for this, on other frameworks you need to use stubs.

+## 2. Decide what you want to mock

+### 2.1.
+Type of component to mock

+Depending of your component and your test case, you will be interested to mock different type of dependencies:

+- some of your own dependencies
+- some system dependencies

+=> TO CHECK: Mocking everywhere or just my code !!!!

+### 2.2.
+Make your code easy to test

-## 1. How you should organize your production code to make it easy to mock.
+How you should organize your production code to make it easy to mock.

 The basic structure of javascript is the module.
 Your test should stay independent from internal details of the module.